ROOTBABU/rootbabu.github.io/docs/assets/markdown/functions.md

 # Functions

 A function is a specific set of statements or a `block of code` that performs a particular task.
 It eliminates the need to write the same code repeatedly.
-Solidity's function format is similar to that of any other programming language: the function keyword, the function name, the parameters, the access modifier(also known as visibility), and an optional return statement.
+Solidity's function format is similar to that of any other programming language: such as we write the function keyword, the function name, the parameters, the access modifier(also known as visibility), and return statement.
 Additionally, solidity functions have the feature of state mutability.

-### Function declaration
+## Function declaration

 Functions can be declared using the function keyword, followed by the function name, parameters wrapped inside `()`, function visibility , state mutability , return values, and the function body.